 Top interactive displays on the market make schools safer for students, standardize subject content, and most importantly, increase student success.
 For these reasons and more, interactive panels are becoming standard issue in K-12 classrooms.
 The current issue for most schools is not whether or not to purchase a digital whiteboard, but which one to choose.
 This guide highlights what questions to ask when narrowing down the options.

 What's the total cost of ownership?

-The cost of the hardware is not the only thing that should be taken into account when deciding on which digital whiteboard to purchase.
+The cost of the hardware is not the only thing that should be taken into account when deciding on which interactive display to purchase.
 Technology procurement teams also need to consider licensing fees, software upgrades, maintenance, warranty, and additional hardware expenses.
 They even must consider installation expenses, such as removing previously installed hardware or having to cancel school.

-To offer some insight into this chaos, potential buyers should know that high-end interactive flat panels come standard with three-year warranties (with the option to extend) and no software or renewal fees.
-Well-designed boards are even designed to reduce maintenance and hardware expenses.
+To offer some insight into this chaos, potential buyers should know that high-end interactive panels come standard with three-year warranties (with the option to extend) and no software or renewal fees.
+Well-designed displays are even designed to reduce maintenance and hardware expenses.
 For example, they can be configured, maintained, and upgraded remotely without the need to be on site.
-To reduce additional purchases, interactive flat panels should be equipped with and speakers for video conferencing.
+To reduce additional purchases, digital whiteboards should be equipped with and speakers for video conferencing.
 Styluses and erases should be passive, meaning that they can stand alone and never need to be paired, recharged, or have batteries replaced.

 What teaching tools are included?

 It’s easy to design software that’s loud and shiny.
 However, it’s much more difficult to build something that’s loud, shiny, AND useful.
 Software features should help increase